-Membership of the University Executive Group (UEG) comprises the Vice-Chancellor, the Deputy Vice-Chancellors, the Pro-Vice-Chancellor, the faculty deans, the Finance Director, the Marketing Director, the Director of Human Resources, the Director of Facilities Management and the University Secretary.
-The Vice-Chancellor delegates responsibility for specific aspects of the Universitys management to his colleagues on the UEG but retains ultimate responsibility for their work: senior officers and deans are responsible, respectively, for the leadership and overall management of the corporate services and the faculties.
+Membership of the University Executive Group (UEG) comprises the Vice-Chancellor, the Deputy Vice-Chancellors, the Pro-Vice-Chancellor, the faculty executive deans, the Chief Financial Officer, the Marketing Director, the Director of Human Resources, the Director of Facilities Management and the University Secretary.
+The Vice-Chancellor delegates responsibility for specific aspects of the Universitys management to his colleagues on the UEG but retains ultimate responsibility for their work: executive officers and executive deans are responsible, respectively, for the leadership and overall management of the corporate services and the faculties.

 The UEGs formal terms of reference include protecting and

 promoting the interests of students; supporting staff in realising their

 career aspirations and the wider education and research mission of the